-Two fennec foxes who carry an explosive supply of potions for both harming their enemies and healing their allies.
+A fennec fox who carry an explosive supply of potions for both harming their enemies and healing his allies.

 - Catalyst makes enemies hit with Explosive Flask be marked for 3 seconds and take 840 damage from your Weapon Shots.

 - Combat Medic makes Pip's weapons shots also heal allies for 700HP.

 - Area of Effect: All the shots fired from the potion launcher, as well as the healing potion, deal damage or heal in an AOE respectively.

 - Animal Motifs:

 - Foxes.
 Because he's an anthropomorphic Fennec Fox.

 - Chickens.
 Pip has an affinity for the birds, as their ultimate turns people into chickens, and an emote he has is the chicken dance.